jondleary/jondleary.github.io/docs/_posts/2025-02-01-ESP32-mmWave-Radar-HA-switch.markdown

 ## Making a library in Platform IO

-For libraries to compile and be included in the build using Platform IO, the source code of each library should be placed in its own separate directory
+For libraries to be compiled and included in the build using Platform IO, the source code of each library should be placed in its own separate directory
 ("lib/your_library_name/[here are source files]").
 In this case the following structure was used:
 |--lib